-- a) Is at least 21 years of age; - b) Has been issued a currently valid operator's or commercial driver's license which is valid for the operation of a bus in New York State; - c) Has passed the annual bus driver physical examination administered in accordance with the Commissioner of Education and the Commissioner of Motor Vehicles regulations.
-In no case will the interval between physical examinations exceed a 13-month period; - d) Is not disqualified to drive a motor vehicle under Vehicle and Traffic Law Sections 509-c and 509-cc and any other provisions of Article 19-A; - e) Has on file at least three statements from three different persons who are not related to the driver or applicant pertaining to the moral character and to the reliability of the driver or applicant; - f) Has completed, or is scheduled to complete, State Education Department safety programs as required by law; - g) Is in compliance with federal law and regulations, as well as District policy and/or regulations, as it pertains to meeting the standards governing alcohol and controlled substance testing of bus drivers if and when applicable; - h) Has taken and passed a physical performance test at least once every two years and/or following an absence from service of 60 or more consecutive days from his or her scheduled work duties; and - i) Is in compliance with all other laws and regulations for operating a school bus, including licensing and training requirements.
+- a) Is at least 21 years of age; - b) Has been issued an appropriate driver's license which is valid for the operation of a bus in New York State; - c) Has passed the annual bus driver physical examination administered in accordance with the Commissioner of Education and the Commissioner of Motor Vehicles regulations.
+In no case will the interval between physical examinations exceed a 13-month period; - d) Is not disqualified to drive a motor vehicle under any provision of law or regulation; - e) Has on file at least three statements from three different persons who are not related by either blood or marriage to the driver or applicant pertaining to the moral character and to the reliability of the driver or applicant; - f) Has completed, or is scheduled to complete, required New York State Education Department safety programs; - g) Is in compliance with federal law and regulations, as well as District policy and/or regulations, as it pertains to meeting the standards governing alcohol and controlled substance testing of bus drivers if and when applicable; - h) Has taken and passed a physical performance test approved by the Commissioner of Education at least once every two years and/or following a period of being unavailable for service for 60 or more consecutive days from their scheduled work duties.
+In no case will the interval between physical performance tests exceed 25 months; and - i) Is in compliance with all other laws and regulations for operating a school bus, including licensing and training requirements.